SnorklingTurtle/Minecraft-Camera/README.md

 ## Installation

 1. [Download the plugin](https://github.com/SnorklingTurtle/Minecraft-Camera/releases/)
-2. Move the Jar-file into the server plugin-folder
+2. Move the jar-file into the server plugin-folder
 3. Start the server

 If you don't already have a config file, one will be created on first boot of the server.
 The config is located at `plugins/Minecraft-Camera/config.yml`.
 Restart the server after editing the config.

+Images are saved as txt-files in `plugins/Minecraft-Camera/maps`.
+Each file is usually at a size of 3-12 KB.

 ## Usage
 Players can craft cameras using the following recipe: